 We welcome researchers from all fields of education and social science who are interested in using and advancing our understanding of human activity using the powerful theoretical tools derived from Vygotsky and the community of scholars that have arisen from this tradition.
+We are united by our use of the theories and methodologies of Cultural-Historical Theory, Activity Theory, and Socioculutural Theory.
 We have members who work in social justice, STEM education, emotion, early childhood education, teacher education, organisational studies, motivation and learning, gender studies, workplace change and transformation, practice theory, philosophy, assessment and technology.
-This SIG has a strong relationship with the International Society for Cultural-historical Activity Research (ISCAR).
+The Cultural Historical and Activity Theory (CHAT) SIG has a strong working relationship with the International Society for Cultural-historical Activity Research (ISCAR).

-Strengthen and deepen the research and scholarship in Sociocultural/Cultural Historical Activity Research (CHAR), through
+Strengthen and deepen research and scholarship in Cultural-Historical & Activity Theory (CHAT) Research, through

-- improving communication between scholars and researchers both face-to-face and technologically mediated;
+- improving communication across the globe between scholars and researchers both face-to-face and online;

 - facilitating collaboration between Australian, New Zealand and Asia Pacific scholars both in research, conference presentation and publishing;